awsdocs/aws-codedeploy-user-guide/doc_source/reference-appspec-file-structure-hooks.md

 fi
 ```

-The following script example replaces the text in the specified web page with text that displays the value of these environment variables\.
-This script must be invoked during the **AfterInstall** deployment lifecycle event:
+The following script example replaces the text in the specified webpage with text that displays the value of these environment variables\.
+This script must be invoked during the `AfterInstall` deployment lifecycle event:

 ```
 #!/usr/bin/python